 This hair looks and feels very soft and natural, and can easily blend with your real hair.

-Brazilian hair is highly recommended because it is full of shine, moveability, and it lasts longer than Indian, Malaysian or Japanese extensions.
+Brazilian hair is highly recommended because it is full of shine, and moveability, and it lasts longer than Indian, Malaysian or Japanese extensions.

-If you are going to purchase your next extensions, go for either the Brazilian loose wave or Brazilian body wave.
+If you are going to purchase your next extensions, go for either the Brazilian loose wave or the Brazilian body wave.